Why Shoes Hurt Us + 5 Reasons to Ditch Traditional the Shoes

 Cultures that live barefoot have strong, wide, healthy feet with little to no deformities.
 By contrast, habitual shoe wearers often develop bunions, collapsed arches, and toes squished into a triangular shape.
 Since going barefoot, I see these deformities everywhere—and I want no part of them.

-3. Shoes Disrupt Balance, Stability, & Coordinatio
+3. Shoes Disrupt Balance, Stability, & Coordination

 Shoes don’t just disfigure feet—they disrupt the entire body’s mechanics.
 Dr. Rossi again noted: